junxit/us-congress-bills-117/bill.md

 - **(d)** *Report* Not later than 1 year after the date of enactment of this Act, and annually thereafter, the Administrator shall submit to the Committee on Homeland Security and Governmental Affairs of the Senate, the Committee on Appropriations of the Senate, the Committee on Homeland Security of the House of Representatives, the Committee on Appropriations of the House of Representatives, and the Committee on Transportation and Infrastructure of the House of Representatives a report relating to—
   - **(1)** actions taken to implement this section; and
   - **(2)** technological hazards and related emerging threats preparedness programming provided under this section during the 1-year period preceding the date of submission of the report.
-- **(e)** *Consultation* The Secretary of Homeland Security may seek continuing input relating to technological hazards and related emerging threats preparedness needs by consulting State, Tribal, Territorial, and local emergency services organizations and private sector stakeholders.
+- **(e)** *Consultation* The Secretary of Homeland Security may seek continuing input relating to technological hazards and related emerging threats preparedness needs by consulting State, Tribal, Territorialterritorial, and local emergency services organizations and private sector stakeholders.

 ## § 4.
 Authorization of Appropriations

 There are authorized to be appropriated to carry out this Act $20,000,000 for each of fiscal years 2023 through 2024.

+## § 5.
+Savings provision

+Nothing in this Act shall diminish or divert resources from—

+- **(1)** the full completion of federally-led chemical surety material storage missions or chemical demilitarization missions that are underway as of the date of enactment of this Act; or
+- **(2)** any transitional activities or other community assistance incidental to the completion of the missions described in paragraph (1).